isomerpages/agd-corp/_careers-at-agd/Life at AGD/Growth and Development.md

 ---
 <h1>Growth and Development</h1>
 <p></p>
+<p>At AGD, we are dedicated to nurturing you into an exceptional finance
-<p>We have put in place an integrated learning and development framework
+professional through our comprehensive learning and development framework.
-aimed at developing the professional competencies of our officers and strengthening our career value proposition as an employer.
-The framework underpins our commitment to nurture our people to their fullest potential.</p>
-<p>At AGD, we believe in developing our people through continuous learning
+Our commitment extends beyond conventional training, as we invest significantly in both your professional excellence and personal growth.</p>
-and are committed to investing resources and time to support their professional and personal growth.
-We also provide our officers with opportunities to acquire different skills and knowledge in various areas of work through job rotation and project work.</p>
+<p>We believe in your continuous development and are committed to investing
+resources and time to support your growth.
+You will have opportunities to acquire different skills and knowledge through varied job rotations and exciting project work.</p>
 <p></p>
+<p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 50%;" height="auto" width="100%" alt="" src="/images/Enhanced_L_D_Framework_for_all_AGD_Officers__Compiled_.png">
 </div>
-<p>AGD’s L&amp;D framework aligns to the oneAGD culture:</p>
+<p>Our L&amp;D framework aligns with the oneAGD culture:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p><strong>PERFORMANCE-ORIENTED-</strong> Opportunities for professional growth
+<p><strong>PERFORMANCE-ORIENTED-</strong> Accelerate your professional growth
-and development to support a performance-oriented organisation</p>
+and development</p>
 </li>
 </ul>
 <p></p>
 <ul data-tight="true" class="tight">
 <li>
-<p><strong>PURPOSE-DRIVEN - </strong>Opportunities for officers to come together
+<p><strong>PURPOSE-DRIVEN - </strong>Be part of AGD's mission to transform
-to understand the common purpose AGD has for the wider public service</p>
+public sector finance</p>
 </li>
 </ul>
 <p></p>
 <ul data-tight="true" class="tight">
 <li>
-<p><strong>PEOPLE-CENTRIC - </strong>Structured training programmes available
+<p><strong>PEOPLE-CENTRIC - </strong>Build your competencies and leadership
-for all levels to build competencies and leadership</p>
+through structured training</p>
 </li>
 </ul>
 <p></p>
-<p>As part of the career development programme, we have put in place a structured
-posting process for AGD officers to systematically expand their competencies across the wide range of central functions and responsibilities.
-Regular career conversations will be conducted between AGD officers and their supervisors to try to better match the personal aspirations of the officers with the needs of the organisation.</p>
+<p>We tailor your development journey to your unique aspirations.
+Through
+regular career conversations, we align your personal goals with exciting opportunities across AGD.
+Our structured posting programme ensures you gain comprehensive exposure to central functions and responsibilities, building your foundation for leadership roles.</p>
 <p></p>
-<p><strong>Training and development opportunities and various training sponsorships to build professional capabilities such as:</strong>
+<p><strong>We provide training and development opportunities and sponsorships to build your professional capabilities such as:</strong>
 </p>
 <ul data-tight="true" class="tight">
 <li>